qdouble/angular-webpack-starter/README.md

   * Async loading
   * Treeshaking
   * AOT Compilation
+  * AOT safe SASS compilation

-Default dev port is 3000;
+Default dev port is `3000`.

-Default prod port is 8088;
+Default production port is `8088`.

 These can be changed in constants.js

 The scripts are set to compile css next to scss because ngc compiler does not support Sass.

 Use `npm start` for dev server;

 Use `npm run server:prod` for production server and production watch.

 Use `npm run prod:build` for production build.

 To create AOT version, run `npm run compile`.
 This will compile and build script.
-Then you can run `npm run prodserver` to see it running;
+Then you can run `npm run prodserver` to see it run;

 There is a known bug of AOT not properly loading the routing configuration of lazy loaded modules https://github.com/angular/angular/issues/11075